Delaware Water Gap: Geology

 A water gap is a geological feature where a river cuts through a mountain ridge.
 The Delaware Water Gap formed 500 million years ago when quartz pebbles from mountains in the area were deposited in a shallow sea.
 The Martinsburg Shale on the eastern side of what was to be Kittatinny Mountain was uplifted 450 million years ago when a chain of volcanic islands collided with proto-North America.
 These islands slid over the North American plate, and deposited rock on top of the plate, forming the Highlands and Kittatinny Valley.

 About 400 million years ago, a small continent collided with proto-North America.
 The heat from the pressure melted the quartzite, which allowed it to bend the quartz pebbles.
 This layer was then uplifted and cracked over thousands of years.
 During this period, the Delaware River slowly cut its path down through the shattered and cracked quartzite.
 If the quartzite had not been cracked, the river would not have been able to cut its path through the mountain to form the gap.

 Millions of years of rain, ice, snow, and wind erosion shaped the area.
-The Wisconsin glaciation, which occurred between 21,000 BCE and 13,000 BCE, covered the entire Kittatinny Ridge and ended near Belvidere.
+The Wisconsin glaciation, which occurred between 21,000 BCE and 13,000 BCE, covered the entire Kittatinny Ridge, with its edge near present-day Belvidere, New Jersey.
 When the glaciers retreated, the existing gap assumed its present form.

 The mountain is composed of Silurian shawangunk conglomerate.
 This is gray quartzite, which makes the mountain highly resistant to weathering.
 The Silurian High Fall formation of sandstone is on the western side of the gap near the base.
 The eastern side of the gap has Ordovician Martinsburg shale.
 Sedimentary rock is along the river.
 The Bloomsburg Red Beds, a red shale, are at the gap under Dunnfield Creek.

 The Delaware Water Gap is nearly 1300 ft wide at river level and about 1 mi wide from the top of Mt.
 Tammany to the top of Mt.
 Minsi.
 It is more than 1200 ft from mountaintop to the river surface.
 The river through the gap is 290 ft above sea level.

-The ridge of the Appalachians that the Delaware River crosses is called the Blue Mountains in Pennsylvania and the Kittatinny Ridge in Warren County, New Jersey.
-This is the first major ridge of the Appalachian mountains.
+The ridge of the Appalachians that the Delaware River crosses is called the Blue Mountains in Pennsylvania and Kittatinny in New Jersey.
+It is the first major ridge of the Appalachian mountains.
 New Jersey's mountain is Mount Tammany, named after the Lenni-Lenape Chief Tamanend.
-The Pennsylvania mountain is Mount Minsi, named after the Native American tribe of the area.
 The summit of Tammany is 1540 ft above sea level.
+The Pennsylvania mountain is Mount Minsi, named after a Native American tribe in the area.